RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 modern research.
 In the RSE team, we are ideally placed to witness how software is used in all research domains, from physical sciences, to psychology or humanities.
 Some of these software tools are used to collect data from medical patients, others are used to run complex simulations of merging galaxies.
-Software is an inherent part of modern research and allows researchers to push boundaries of what was considered impossible a few years ago.
+Software is an inherent part of modern research and allows researchers to push the boundaries of what was considered impossible a few years ago.
 Software often holds the key to the actual research that is being carried out.
 Nevertheless, it is not yet common to share this important aspect of the research process with others.
 This might be due to the fear of sharing something that you think is not in the best shape, technical barriers, time limitations or other concerns.
 That is why the RSE team, in collaboration with the Data Analytics Service